 The Truth About Commercial Motor Vehicles

-I am going to apologize for this article before you start to read it.
-This is going to be a ton of facts thrown at you all at once.
-If you make it to the end, you are either really interested in DOT or you are one tough dude or duetted.
-Lol
+I apologize in advance for this article because it will throw a ton of facts at you all at once.
+If you make it to the end, you are either really interested in DOT regulations or you are one tough dude or dudette.

 The federal government classifies a commercial motor vehicle as any vehicle with a gross vehicle weight rating (GVWR) of over 10,000 pounds that is used in interstate commerce.

-Here are the nuts and bolts.
-If you use a 3- to 4-ton pickup with a GVWR of 10,000 lbs., then you shouldn’t fall under federal regulations for commercial motor carriers.
-Unless you are transporting hazardous materials,.
+If you use a 3- to 4-ton pickup with a GVWR of 10,000 lbs., then you shouldn’t fall under federal regulations for commercial motor carriers—unless you are transporting hazardous materials.

-What Happens If You Need To Pull A Trailer Behind That Same Pickup For Business?
+What Happens If You Need to Pull a Trailer for Business?

 Now you need to take the GVWR of the pickup and add the GVWR of the trailer together.
 For argument’s sake, let’s say that the pickup’s GVWR is 10,000 pounds and the trailer’s GVWR is 10,000 pounds.
 Your new Gross Combined Weight Rating (GCWR) is now 20,000 lbs.
 You are now a commercial vehicle and must abide by all federal regulations.

 The United States Government defines commerce as “all activities of a commercial or business nature between U.S. citizens.
-Commerce is not limited to trade but also involves the communication and travel that go into facilitating trade.
+Commerce is not limited to trade but also involves the communication and travel that facilitate trade.

-Domestic commerce is a trade that happens between entities in the same state.”
+Domestic commerce is trade that happens between entities in the same state.
 To simplify that statement, commerce is the act of trying to make money.

-Business is going great, and you decide that you need to expand into Colorado.
-Your trucks are still parked in NM, but you drive to Colorado twice a week to mow lawns up there.
-Those times that you drive into Colorado, you are now operating in interstate commerce, and since your GCWR is over 10,000 lbs., you are now a commercial vehicle.
+Business is going great, and you decide to expand into Colorado.
+Your trucks are still parked in NM, but you drive to Colorado twice a week to mow lawns.
+During those trips, you are now operating in interstate commerce, and since your GCWR is over 10,000 lbs., you are now a commercial vehicle under federal regulations.

 On most trucks and pickups, there is a manufacturer sticker on the driver-side doorframe.
 It will have the VIN and the GVWR listed there.
-Don’t look at one ¾-ton pickup and think that all of them are going to be the same.
-It completely depends on the vehicle as well as the year of the vehicle.
-The manufacturer is the one determining what the GVWR of a vehicle is.
+Don’t assume that all ¾-ton pickups will be the same—it depends on the vehicle and its year.
+The manufacturer determines the GVWR of a vehicle.

-On trailers, there is usually a manufacturer tag on the tongue or towards the front of the trailer.
-If there is no GVWR on the trailer, the next best thing is to contact the manufacturer, give them the VIN, and ask if they can ship you a new manufacturer’s tag that includes the GVWR.
-If you can’t do that, then you can take the tire rating (usually found on the sidewall of the tire) and add each tire’s rating together to find out what the capacity of the trailer is.
+On trailers, there is usually a manufacturer tag on the tongue or towards the front.
+If there is no GVWR on the trailer, contact the manufacturer with the VIN to request a new tag.
+Alternatively, add the tire ratings (usually found on the sidewall) to find the trailer’s capacity.

-A couple of key things to remember: before you operate a vehicle for commerce, be sure to check the local and state laws for where you are operating.
-Any vehicle used to try to make money that crosses state lines and has a GVWR over 10,000 lbs. is considered a CMV and must abide by all Federal Motor Carrier Regulations.
+• Any vehicle used to make money that crosses state lines with a GVWR over 10,000 lbs. is considered a CMV and must abide by all Federal Motor Carrier Regulations.

 If you have any other questions about this, please don’t hesitate to reach out to us today!